SQream/sqream_docs/managing_release_notes/documenting_major_releases.rst

     ::

-5. As in steps 2 and 3, set the ``toctree`` syntax as in the following example:
+5. As in Step 3, set the ``toctree`` syntax as in the following example:

    .. code-block::